Ijwu/Archipelago.RiskOfRain2/README.md

 * New options in the lobby config menu for DeathLink and accent color choice.
     * Accent color is the color of your location check bar.
 It's customizable now!
 * DeathLink implementation.
 Enable it from the host settings menu.
+* All players in the party need to set their Archipelago checkbox to checked.
+    * This is intentional, it makes life easier for me.
+Also, it defaults to checked.

 REMOVED FEATURES:
 * Auto reconnection.
 I will probably try to re-implement this at another time.